nandorfafula/STM32F446RE_Circuit_Board_Embedded_SW/README.md

-# STM32F446RE Circuit Board Embedded SW
+# STM32F446RE Circuit Board Embedded SW (Bubble-tube)

 This is the repository of the software of my own circuit board for STM32F446RE microcontroller.